 How leaving the EU will affect mobile roaming in EU and EEA countries

-You can currently use your mobile phone in the EU with guaranteed surcharge-free roaming, meaning you can make calls, send texts and use mobile data services for no more than you would be charged when in the UK.
+This means you can use your mobile devices to make calls, send texts and use mobile data services for no more than you would be charged when in the UK.

 - make information available to their customers on how to avoid inadvertent roaming in border regions

 - take reasonable steps to protect their customers from paying roaming charges for inadvertently accessing roaming services

 If you live or work in the border regions, you should check the roaming policies of your mobile operator if the UK leaves the EU without a deal.

 For more information, see guidance on mobile roaming if there is no Brexit deal.